dsmsuite/dsmsuite.github.io/index.md

 * It can be used to validate that the actual code architecture conforms to the architecture.
 * It can be easily kept in sync with the code.

-Is a powerful technique for analyzing, improving, and managing complex system architectures and dependencies
-• Can be adopted at any stage of the project
+Is a powerful technique for analyzing, improving, and managing complex system architectures and dependencies and can be adopted at any stage of the project
-# Common Use Cases
-Discover the Architecture and Identify Issues with Interdependencies DSM Analysis
-Specify/Enforce Architectures
-Layers, Components, Interfaces with Dependency Rules Track, Measure and Report on Changes and Trends Metrics
-Re-engineer/Refactor
-Impact Analysis

 > For more information on design structure matix see the [DSM Overview](dsm_overview).

 [next](dsm_overview)